 The above options apply to traditional IRAs and Roth IRAs.
 There is one obvious difference however.
 Roth IRAs are opened with post-tax dollars.
 Because of this, they are typically not taxed.
 If you opt to take withdrawals from an IRA you inherited and are over the age of 59 ½, you can do so without owing any taxes.
 However, if you are under the age of 59 ½, you will need to pay an early penalty tax on any investment gains you withdrawal.

-At IRA Business Trust, we make IRA account ownership easy.
+At Royal Legal Solutions, we make IRA account ownership easy.
 When you open an account with us, we strive to make it as painless as possible for you and your designated beneficiary.
 We understand the impact the loss of a loved one can have.
 Because of this, we do our best to provide your beneficiary with the same support, professional feedback, and quality account policies that we gave to you.